stibu81/browserhistory/README.md

 stores the relevant files.
 The folder contains a file called `profiles.ini` and subfolders for one or more profiles.
 Use the folder that contains `profiles.ini` as the root directory.
-In the case of the test data contained in `browserhistory`, the structure is as follows:
+In the case of the test data contained in browserhistory, the structure is as follows:

 ``` r
 list.files(root_dir, recursive = TRUE)